-So, when the storm settles, it’s time to see the damage on your home.
+So, when the storm settles, it’s time to see the damage to your home.
 But, how exactly do you tell the magnitude of the damage that the hail left behind?
 In this post, we’ll outline how to identify hail damage, as well as how to file an insurance claim for your home if there is any.

 At Northface Construction, we offer free damage inspection to homes, so if you aren’t comfortable with going up on your roof, please give us a call and we’ll take a look for you at no cost.
 It’s part of our commitment to excellent customer service and creating lasting relationships with our clients.

-Check for Metal Damage
+How to Check for Metal Damage on Your Roof

 If you have any metal features on your roof, that should be your first area to look because any damage done to metal will be easier to locate.
 You’ll probably be able to see any larger dents from your yard, but if you want to make sure, carefully go up on your roof to inspect.
 Any dents you see will help you identify how large the hail was as well, which will come in handy later on.